Passivity-based control of underactuated mechanical systems with Coulomb friction: Application to earthquake prevention: Passivity-based Control Design of Underactuated Frictional Systems

-The latter stability result does not allow the release of the stored energy in the system by letting the system to slip in a controlled manner.
-For this purpose, tracking will be performed in order to force the system to follow a reference, $r_3$, by interconnecting the underactuated mechanical system with an integral extension of the tracking error.
+The stability result of the previous section prohibits the abrupt release of the stored energy of the system by immobilizing it (convergence of system trajectories to zero velocities).
+However, the energy is still trapped into the system, requiring its stabilization continuously.
+For this purpose, tracking will be performed in order to allow the system to follow a constant (small) reference, $r_3$, and release the stored energy with small velocities.
+In other words, the small reference, $r_3$, will bring the system to another state of lower energy.
+This will be achieved by interconnecting the underactuated mechanical system with an integral extension of the tracking error.

 Considering the new integral term